Peachland End of Life Doula Services

 About Me

 I first heard about Death Doula’s a few years ago on the radio and then read about it in a book and the seed was planted.
 It sat in the back of my mind and kept slowly sprouting over the years.
 I would tell people that I was thinking of becoming a death doula and they would ask me what it was.
-I had to honestly tell them that I was not exactly sure but that I thought it was something that I wanted to do and was going to find out.
+I had to honestly tell them that I was not exactly sure but I thought it was something that I wanted to do and was going to find out.